 Domestic battery is a misdemeanor offense under California law.
 You could also face fines up to $2,000 and imprisonment for up to one year.
 An individual commits domestic battery when he or she willfully and unlawfully uses force or violence against a person who falls under domestic violence statutes.
 The victim does not need to suffer an injury to bring domestic battery charges.

-Additional Domestic Violence Consequences in California
+What Are More Domestic Violence Consequences in California?

 - Loss of gun rights.
 You may be unable to purchase or own a firearm in California if you receive a conviction.